A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results without mechanical relaxation

 Next, we employ the fine mesh, so as to achieve mesh convergence.
-All the employed methods tend towards the exact solution of the BN system (Figure \ref{fig:sonic_rarefaction_ref}).
+All the employed methods tend towards the expected solution of the BN system (Figure \ref{fig:sonic_rarefaction_fine}).
 However, we notice that, also at very high resolution, a bump is present in the phasic pressure fields in correspondence of the contact discontinuity, in particular using the HLLC scheme for the conservative part of the system and the volume fraction in combination with the three discretizations of the non-conservative terms of the energy equations.
-This is a purely numerical artefact as the exact solution of Riemann problems do not exhibit oscillations near contacts but only a discontinuity between the two neighbouring states.
+This consideration is quantitatively confirmed by the relative errors in the $l^{1}$ norm with respect to the reference profile, represented by the analytical solution of the Euler equations with passive transport of the volume fraction (Table \ref{tab:relative_errors_sonic_fine}).
+The wave-propagation scheme exhibits a relative error that is around 80\% lower than that of the other HLLC-type schemes.
+This is a purely numerical artefact as the exact solution of Riemann problems does not exhibit oscillations near contacts but only a discontinuity between the two neighbouring states.
 It is related to the fact that, along the contact discontinuity, only the mixture pressure $\pmix = \alpha_{1}p_{1} + \alpha_{2}p_{2}$ is preserved and not the phasic pressures (see the discussion in Section \ref{ssec:Riemann_solvers}).
 This behaviour does not appear solving the full Baer-Nunziato model \cite{tokareva:2010}.
 Hence, the 6-equation model yields different results compared to those obtained in \cite{tokareva:2010} by solving the BN model, even though the latter results still satisfy kinematic equilibrium.